mehradsadeghi/laravel-filter-querystring/README.md

 ### Conditional Filters
 The `$filters` property in your model is acting kind of global for that model.
 It means when you use `filter()` method on your eloquent query, it'll always performs all the `$filters` filters.

-There might be situations that based on a condition you need to specify which filters exactly you with to be filtered.
+There might be situations that based on a condition you need to specify which filters exactly you wish to be filtered.

-To achieve this you can specify you desired filters as arguments in `filter()` method.
+To achieve this you can specify your desired filters as arguments in `filter()` method.

 Example: